digitraceslab/niimpy/docs/about/introduction.rst

 - Community guide
 - Data documentation

-Basic information contain this :ref:`introduction <introduction>`, :doc:`installation instructions<installation>`, :doc:`software architecture and workflow schematics<architecture>`, and information about :doc:`compatible data input-formats<input-formats>` and the :doc:`required data schema<schema>`.
+Basic information contain this :ref:`introduction <introduction-reference>`, :doc:`installation instructions<installation>`, :doc:`software architecture and workflow schematics<architecture>`, and information about :doc:`compatible data input-formats<input-formats>` and the :doc:`required data schema<schema>`.

-The :doc:`quickstart guide<quick-start>` provides a minimal working analysis example to get you started.
+The :doc:`quickstart guide </quick-start>` provides a minimal working analysis example to get you started.

-The :doc:`API documentation<api/niimpy>` has all technical details, containing instruction about how to use the toolbox functions, classes, return types, arguments and such.
+The :doc:`API documentation</api/niimpy>` has all technical details, containing instruction about how to use the toolbox functions, classes, return types, arguments and such.

-The :doc:`user guide<demo_notebooks/Exploration>` provide more thorough examples of each toolbox layer functionalities.
+The :doc:`user guide</user_guide/Exploration>` provide more thorough examples of each toolbox layer functionalities.
 The examples are in Jupyter notebook format.

-The community guide has information :doc:`about the authors<about-us>`, :doc:`community rules<Community-rules>`, :doc:`contribution<adding-features>`, and our :doc:`collaborators <Partners>`.
+The community guide has information in the :doc:`contribution_guide<contribution_guide>`.